Morgan279/tikv-website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 - To ensure the linearizability of `CAS` when it is used together with `put`, `delete`, `batch_put`, or `batch_delete`, you must set `conf.setEnableAtomicForCAS(true)`.

-- To guarantee the atomicity of CAS, write operations such as `put` or `delete` in atomic mode take more resources.
+- To guarantee the atomicity of CAS, write operations such as `put` or `delete` in atomic mode will take more resources.
 {{< /warning >}}